K-pop boy band BTS faces boycott calls in China over Korean War comment

 What followed was the latest example of the pressure on global brands to toe China’s political line.

 Samsung Electronics pulled a BTS-branded purple smartphone and ear buds from its official stores and other e-commerce platforms in China.
 South Korean auto giant Hyundai Motor removed advertisements featuring BTS from its Chinese social media outlets.
-Spokespeople for Samsung and Hyundai declined to comment on Tuesday, as did Bit Hit Entertainment, BTS’ management label.
+Spokespeople for Samsung and Hyundai declined to comment on Tuesday, as did Big Hit Entertainment, BTS’s management label.

 Suddenly, BTS had joined a long list of brands including Versace, McDonald’s and Marriott that have triggered consumer blowback in China after — in the words of state mouthpieces — hurting the feelings of the Chinese people.

-The kerfuffle sparked a media frenzy in BTS’ home country, South Korea, where the band’s members are beloved K-pop heroes.
-A front-page headline in the mass-circulation newspaper Chosun Ilbo on Tuesday read “China is censoring even BTS’ award acceptance speech.”
-The paper voiced concerns about Chinese fans’ BTS boycott as a deja-vu of economic fallout from a missile-defense dispute in 2017.
+The kerfuffle sparked a media frenzy in South Korea, where BTS’s members are beloved K-pop heroes.
+A front-page headline in the mass-circulation Chosun Ilbo newspaper on Tuesday read: “China is censoring even BTS’ award acceptance speech.”
+The paper voiced concerns about Chinese fans’ BTS boycott as a deja vu of economic fallout from a missile-defense dispute in 2017.

-Back then, South Korean companies suffered boycotts in China when Seoul embraced a plan to deploy the U.S. antimissile system known as Terminal High-Altitude Area Defense, or Thaad.
+Back then, South Korean companies suffered boycotts in China when Seoul embraced a plan to deploy the U.S. antimissile system known as Terminal High-Altitude Area Defense, or THAAD.
 Beijing banned tour agencies from selling package trips to South Korea and K-pop singers disappeared from Chinese television.

 South Korea’s economy is heavily dependent on China, which is both its largest export destination and largest source of imported goods.

-“Although the BTS comment was as apolitical as it gets, these South Korean companies could not but fear repercussions given the fierce Korea boycotts in China following the 2017 Thaad row,” said Sung Tae-yoon, an economics professor at Yonsei University in Seoul.
+“Although the BTS comment was as apolitical as it gets, these South Korean companies could not but fear repercussions given the fierce Korea boycotts in China following the 2017 THAAD row,” said Sung Tae-yoon, an economics professor at Yonsei University in Seoul.

-Dorothy Solinger, professor emeritus of political science at the University of California Irvine, said part of the backlash was likely due to the view in China that the country had sacrificed for North Korea in the war.
+Dorothy Solinger, a professor emeritus of political science at the University of California at Irvine, said part of the backlash was probably due to the view in China that the country had sacrificed for North Korea in the war.

 “The Chinese leadership called upon Chinese soldiers to suffer and die for the sake of the Korean people,” she said.
 “What the band said sounds as if both nations were equally under attack.”